 On June 1, 2009, Monsignor William J. Linder commemorated his 46th year as a Catholic priest.

-One of Linder’s most notable accomplishments, and one he is still rigorously devoted to, is the creation of New Community Corporation in his extraordinary journey of service to the people of Newark.
+One of Monsignor Linder’s most notable accomplishments, and one he is still rigorously devoted to, is the creation of New Community in his extraordinary journey of service to the people of Newark.

-New Community Corporation was created in response to the aftermath of the 1967 Newark Disorders.
-Over the last 40 years, NCC has helped transform the City of Newark from what Time Magazine described as “America’s most hopeless city,” where “both ordinary residents and major institutions were abandoning it in droves,” to a place of hope, rebirth, and triumph.
+New Community was created in response to the aftermath of the 1967 Newark Disorders.
+Over the last 45 years, NCC has helped transform the City of Newark from what Time Magazine described as “America’s most hopeless city,” where “both ordinary residents and major institutions were abandoning it in droves,” to a place of hope, rebirth and triumph.

-Today, NCC is recognized as America’s largest successful community development corporations.
-Headed by Monsignor and a talented team of executive staff members, NCC is comprised of several program departments, a community newspaper, a conference center complete with The Priory Restaurant and other social enterprises.
+Today, NCC is recognized as one of America’s largest and most successful community development corporations.
+Monsignor has put together a talented team of executive staff members who oversee program areas ranging from housing to healthcare.
+On April 1, 2013, Richard Rohrman took over the helm of the organization as Executive Director.
+He oversees all program departments, a community newspaper, a conference center complete with The Priory Restaurant and other social enterprises.

-During these times of war and recession, Monsignor is still working to address the increasing social service needs affecting the most vulnerable in our society, the elderly and poor families.
-The comprehensiveness of the program services offered by New Community Corporation have created a network of housing, employment, day care, education, social services, job training, health care, economic development, and banking services to urban residents.
+During these times of recession and economic hardship, New Community is still working to address the increasing social service needs affecting the most vulnerable in our society, the elderly and poor families.
+The comprehensiveness of the program services offered by New Community Corporation have created a network of housing, employment, day care, education, social services, job training, health care, economic development and banking services to urban residents.

-NCC Health Care Services Complex, another major effort by Linder, is home to an extended care facility for 180 frail elderly, 102 units for homeless families at Harmony House, NCC Essex Valley Visiting Nurses Association, a hospice and one of NJ major suppliers of Licensed Practical Nurses through NCC’s School of Practical Nursing.
+NCC’s Health Care Complex, another vision of Monsignor Linder, is home to a Extended Care Facility for 180 frail elderly, 102 units for homeless families at Harmony House, home nursing care offered through a partnership with VNA Health Group.
+New Community is also one of Northern New Jersey’s major suppliers of Licensed Practical Nurses (LPN’s) through NCC’s School of Practical Nursing.

-Now known globally, the founder’s efforts are a model for successful, grassroots community development across the nation and the world, as documented through Monsignor’s doctoral dissertation “An Urban Community Development Model (May 1988)” at Fordham University.
-Through his many other academic endeavors, Msgr.
-Linder continues to lecture and consult internationally to community groups, bankers and community development aficionados.
+Now known globally, the efforts of founder Monsignor Linder and New Community are a model for successful, grassroots community development across the nation and the world, as documented through Monsignor’s doctoral dissertation “An Urban Community Development Model” (May 1988) at Fordham University.
+Through his many other academic endeavors, Monsignor Linder continues to consult internationally to community groups, bankers and community development aficionados.

-New Community Corporation employees participate in a culture that is embodied by the principles of family.
-The visionary and caring leadership of Linder’s makes the organization one of community.
+They all realize that New Community Corporation is a unique place.
+Employees participate in a culture that is embodied by the principles of family.
+The visionary and caring leadership of its founder permeates the organization and the feeling is one of a close-knit community.
 Often times training graduates are employed at NCC and promotions from within are commonplace.
-NCC employs over 1,600 people, 93% of whom are minorities from the communities served by the organization.
+NCC employs over 600 people, 93% of whom are minorities from the communities served by the organization.

 Humble were the beginnings of New Community Corporation, when its novice yet well-intentioned, leadership endlessly sought to self-educate about the principles of running a successful business – the founder, Monsignor Linder included.
 Some of the coursework and Continuing Education Conferences Linder has lectured in include: University of Pennsylvania Wharton School of Business: “Fundamentals of Finance & Accounting for the Non-Financial Executive” January 1980; Institute for Professional and Executive Development: “The Nonprofit as Entrepreneurs;” “Syndicating Real Estate Washington, D.C.: February 1985; Rutgers University: “Fundamentals of Real Estate Syndication and Securities” New Brunswick, NJ: January 1983; National Real Estate Development Center: “Making the Low-Income Housing Tax Credit Work” December, 1988, “Affordable Housing Legislation; RTC, Tax Credits, Federal Home and Loan Funding,” Washington, D.C.: November 1989; The Ditchley Foundation: “Conference on Urban Regeneration” Ditchley Park, Enstone, Oxfordshire, England: January 1989.